Synapse

 set properties

 on supported objects.
-A Synapse object has get
+A Synapse object has get and

-methods which allow for a consistent API regardless of the
+set methods which allow for a consistent API regardless of the

 underlying object type.